How long will my first tandem skydive take?

 What kind of parachute will we use?

-The parachutes used are specially designed, modern square parachutes built for two and manufactured by Strong Enterprises.
+The parachute systems used are specially designed, modern square parachutes built for two and manufactured by Strong Enterprises and United Parachute Technologies.

 What happens if the parachute doesn't open?